How Can I Get a Social Security Card While Living Abroad?

 • Immigration documents proving work authorization

 Getting your SSN is often the first step in managing your U.S. tax obligations.
+Here is what to keep in mind:

 Not sure which IRS forms you need?
 Explore the most important U.S. tax forms for expats.